Shooting of Payton Washington: Accused

 The suspect was identified as 25-year-old Pedro Tello Rodriguez Jr., an Elgin resident at the time of the shooting.
 Rodriguez was arrested in connection with the shooting later the same day after the supermarket manager identified him and surveillance footage connected him to the incident.
 He was held on a $500,000 bond.
 In August 2024, he was charged with two felony counts, including deadly conduct discharging a firearm and aggravated assault with a deadly weapon.
 At his first hearing on November 6, 2024, his attorney stated: "Pedro was understandably startled by the sudden intrusion by Ms. Washington.
 Pedro believed he was about to be robbed.
 Pedro had been robbed at gunpoint previously.
 Pedro continues to wish Ms. Washington a full recovery."
-Rodriguez has since attended four other court hearings.

 Aftermath

-In April 2024, Washington helped the Baylor Bears win its ninth consecutive cheerleading national title.
-She was named a National Collegiate Acrobatics & Tumbling Association All-American and Division I Freshman of the Year.

 In the wake of her shooting, after being thrust into the national spotlight due to similar high-profile shooting incidents in Missouri and New York, Washington initially tried to stay out of the spotlight.
 Washington was invited twice to Washington D.C. by the White House Office of Gun Violence Prevention, which was established five months after she was shot.
 It was there that Washington met other gun violence survivors and found solace in sharing her experience with them.
 Washington expressed dissatisfaction with the current state of gun culture in the United States, stating, "At my age, people are just walking around with [guns] like it's an accessory" and "Something needs to change with that, because the longer that goes, the worse it's going to get, and the more people my age are going to die".

 On September 26, 2024, she attended an executive order signing ceremony at the White House.
 The executive order, signed by president Joe Biden, was aimed at combating threats from the firearm black market and improving active shooter drills at schools.

+Athletics

+In April 2024, Washington helped the Baylor Bears win its ninth consecutive cheerleading national title.
+She was named a National Collegiate Acrobatics & Tumbling Association (NCATA) All-American and Division I Freshman of the Year.
+The following year, Washington won the NCATA Division I Athlete of the Year award and was named to the All-American team for a second consecutive time.